Quarterpast

 Quarterpast is the debut album by Dutch metal supergroup MaYaN.
 It was released on 20 May 2011 in Europe.
 The title Quarterpast was suggested by a fan as part of a competition to decide the band's name, but was eventually used as the album title when the band decided to name themselves MaYaN.

+Reception

+The album only received 6 out of 10 from Rock Hard, but landed an 8 out of 10 in Metal.de and 8.5 in Powermetal.de.